Wednesday, December 6, 2017

 If you’ve always wanted to try backcountry skiing—a combination of cross‑country and downhill skiing—beautiful Parc national de la Jacques-Cartier is the perfect place to start.
 Quatre Natures offers a day-long backcountry skiing package with a professional guide that includes all the necessary equipment as well as transportation to and from Québec City.

 Your Québec City winter experience wouldn’t be complete without a day of snowmobiling.
-Stadacona Aventures has a package deal that puts you in the driver’s seat, with six hours on a sled, all the necessary equipment, a guide, a meal, and even a local beer and cheese tasting session.
+Stadacona Aventures has a package deal that puts you in the driver’s seat for six hours. with all the necessary equipment, a guide, a meal, and even a local beer and cheese tasting session.
 Transportation to and from Québec City is available for a fee.

 Ice CanoeingAccessible on foot